Delpro-Club/regrader/README.md

 - Don't forget to change your DB root password.
 You can change the password in `docker-compose.yml` file
 - Don't forget to change your admin password in Regrader site, the default is username : admin, password : admin
 - Building the image will take a huge of bandwidth.
 I'm suggest to get a wifi connection
+- For the Java Compiler you must manually set the path into **/usr/lib/jvm/java-7-openjdk-amd64/bin/javac**

 Configuring the System
 ----------------------